svmhub/Client_Query_Management_System/README.md

     pacakage installation of this.

     4. I would like to you go through that file line by line.
-It is very easy to understatnd and much useful to paractice this to do.
+It is very easy to understatnd and much useful to paractice this.

 ## Step II: Main Page Creation:
 ------------------------------

-    1. In this project, we used the streamlit package only for making the main page.
+    1. In this project, I used the streamlit package only, for making the main page.

     2. Set the page configuration to display the content in the web page.

     3. Menubar has been used for the display the login and register menu in the main page.

-    4. In 'Register' menu, we have kept a form to register the user in both the role is client and support as well as 'Login' menu for the login the registered user.
+    4. In 'Register' menu, we have kept a form to register the user in both the role is client and support as well as 'Login' menu for the login to the registered user.

     5. If you successfully logged in as a Client/Support, then it will switch you to the corressponding page.